Who Is George R. R. Martin?

 Martin sold his first short story, "The Hero," to the science-fiction magazine Galaxy, which published the work in 1971.
 Continuing to write short stories, he released a collection of his tales as A Song for Lya and Others in 1976.
 His debut novel, Dying of the Light, came out the following year.
 Martin also served as an editor on numerous book projects, including New Voices in Science Fiction (1977) and the Wild Cards series.

-Hollywood Calls: 'Twilight Zone' and 'Beauty and the Beast'
+'Twilight Zone' and 'Beauty and the Beast'

-While he became well regarded in the fantasy and science fiction worlds, Martin had yet to achieve a huge commercial success by the 1980s.
+While he became well regarded in the fantasy and science fiction worlds, Martin had yet to achieve huge commercial success by the 1980s.
 He did, however, attract some attention from Hollywood.
-He worked as story editor for a remake of the old favorite Twilight Zone in 1986 and then became involved with the series Beauty and the Beast, which began airing the following year.
+He worked as a story editor for a remake of the old favorite Twilight Zone in 1986 and then became involved with the series Beauty and the Beast, which began airing the following year.